UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/documentations/setup.md

 The new plan is to use an old x86 mac mini, install ubuntu linux on it and run the software from there.
 As the latest Ubuntu distro comes with Pyhton 3.x pre installed, we plan to install anaconda to also make a 2.7 python environment available.

-Note that the mac mini is not connected to the wifi.
-Installations of additional packages require more steps.

 - [x] Install [Ubuntu 24.04.2 LTS](https://ubuntu.com/blog/ubuntu-desktop-24-04-noble-numbat-deep-dive) on mac mini `naoserver.local`
 - [x] [Install SSH](https://www.cyberciti.biz/faq/how-to-install-ssh-on-ubuntu-linux-using-apt-get/)
 - [x] [Enable remote desktop](https://help.ubuntu.com/stable/ubuntu-help/sharing-desktop.html.ro)